 Adjustments for Changes in Capitalization; Dissolution or Liquidation; Corporate Transactions.
-In the event that any dividend or other distribution (whether in the form of cash, common stock of the Company, or other property), recapitalization, stock split, reverse stock split, reorganization, merger, consolidation, split-up, spin-off, combination, repurchase, or exchange of common stock of the Company or other securities of the Company, or other change in the Company's structure affecting the common stock of the Company occurs, then in order to prevent dilution or enlargement of the benefits or potential benefits intended to be made available under the ESPP, the Compensation Committee will, in such manner as it deems equitable, adjust the number of shares and class of common stock of the Company that may be delivered under the ESPP, the purchase price per share, and the number of shares covered by each outstanding option under the ESPP, and the numerical limits set forth in the ESPP.
+In the event that any dividend or other distribution (whether in the form of cash, common stock of the Company, or other property), recapitalization, stock split, reverse stock split, reorganization, merger, consolidation, splitup, spin-off, combination, repurchase, or exchange of common stock of the Company or other securities of the Company, or other change in the Company's structure affecting the common stock of the Company occurs, then in order to prevent dilution or enlargement of the benefits or potential benefits intended to be made available under the ESPP, the Compensation Committee will, in such manner as it deems equitable, adjust the number of shares and class of common stock of the Company that may be delivered under the ESPP, the purchase price per share, and the number of shares covered by each outstanding option under the ESPP, and the numerical limits set forth in the ESPP.
 Unless otherwise determined by the Compensation Committee, in the event of a proposed dissolution or liquidation of the Company, any offering period then in progress will be shortened by setting a new purchase date and the offering period will end immediately before the proposed dissolution or liquidation.
-The new purchase date will be before the company's proposed dissolution or liquidation.
-Before the new purchase date, the Compensation Committee will provide each participant has withdrawn from the offering in accordance with the ESPP.
-In the event of a "corporate transaction" (as defined in the ESPP), the then-current offering period will be shortened by setting a new purchase date on which the offering period will end.
+The new purchase date will be before the date of the Company's proposed dissolution or liquidation.
+Before the new purchase date, the Compensation Committee will provide each participant with written notice, which may be electronic, of the new purchase date and that the participant's option will be exercised automatically on such date, unless before such time, the participant has withdrawn from the offering in accordance with the ESPP.
+In the event of a "corporate transaction" (as defined in the ESPP), the thencurrent offering period will be shortened by setting a new purchase date on which the offering period will end.
 The new purchase date will occur before the date of the corporate transaction.
-Before the new purchase date, the Compensation Committee will provide each participant with written notice, which may be electronic, of the new purchase date and that the participant's option will be exercised automatically on such da
+Before the new purchase date, the Compensation Committee will provide each participant with written notice, which may be electronic, of the new purchase date and that the participant's option will be exercised automatically on such date, unless before such time, the participant has withdrawn from the offering in accordance with the ESPP.